 verb (snips, snipping, snipped)[with object]

-- Cut (something) with scissors or shears, typically with small quick strokes: she snipped layers into the hair around her face [no object]: she inspected the embroidery, snipping at loose threadsMore example sentences
+- Cut (something) with scissors or shears, typically with small quick strokes: she was snipping a few dead heads off the roses [no object]: she inspected the embroidery, snipping at loose threadsMore example sentences

 - The dress is really rough but I have been chopping and snipping it all day.

 - She pulled the scissors from her dress pocket and snipped her hair off.

 - Beth nodded, and unceremoniously snipped the loose ends with a pair of kitchen shears.

 - 1An act of snipping something: he took a snip at a dandelion on the grassMore example sentences

 - The tips should be sharp enough to trim closely with a single snip.

 - The blades came to the end of their path with a sharp snip; one hand caught the strip before it could fall and laid it down carefully among a neat pile of equally-curled strips.

 - After a few snips here and there, Tara looked into the mirror, and her face lit up.